KazumaKun1/Kazuma_Yamamoto_AI/README.md

 # Kazuma Yamamoto AI

-24kHz at 267,000 steps
+Sample rate: 24kHz
+Steps: 330,000
+Pretrained model: None

-105 minutes of audio data
+3 hours and 10 minutes of audio data

-Terms of uses:
-- Just don't do anything bad when using this.
+Combination of english, tagalog and japanese singing audio data Speech audio data of english and tagalog
+UTAU audio samples of C3 and C4